Space Shuttle News, Space Shuttle Search, and Space Shuttle Links ( Aerospace - Space Shuttle )

 Upgrading the Space Shuttle is the full text of a 1999 report from the National Research Council Committee on Space Shuttle Upgrades.

-Toward a History of the Space Shuttle: An Annotated Bibliography is a very complete list of categorized and annotated Space Shuttle history text references.
-Many books and periodicals are listed, there are no web links.
+Toward a History of the Space Shuttle: An Annotated Bibliography Part 1, to 1992 is a very complete list of categorized and annotated Space Shuttle history text references.
+A 96 page .pdf.

 Personal Observations on the Reliability of the Shuttle is the full text of Richard Feynman's addendum to the Challenger Commission report on the catastrophic loss of a Shuttle and seven lives on January 28, 1986.